-So when my boss turned round and asked if I could join him on a sales trip to a prospective customer in Brisbane, I of course jumped at the opportunity.
+So when my boss turned around and asked if I could join him on a sales trip to a prospective customer in Brisbane Australia, I of course jumped at the opportunity.
 Sure, there was quite a lot of technical prep work setting up demo systems for presentations, the arduous sales meeting itself and the long flights (not business class sadly).
-But it did afford me chance to grab a couple of free days to rent a bike and explore some of Australia’s beautiful East coast.
+But it did afford me a chance to grab a couple of free days to rent a motorcycle in Brisbane and explore some of Australia’s beautiful East Coast.
 Being my first visit to Australia, I was keen to see as much of it as I could cram into my time there.

 For motorcycle rental, a quick Google revealed Eagle Rider had a shop in Brisbane, certainly tempting having rented from them previously in Sam Francisco.
 However, I also found the smaller local firm Rent This Bike, with a good choice of bikes and very competitive pricing.
 They were also more flexible on return times, affording me two full days of riding.
-I only had a Friday and Saturday free time and EagleRider close at 3pm on Saturdays, whereas Rent This Bike were happy to accommodate pick up and drop offs from 7am to 7pm any day.
+I only had a Friday and Saturday free time and EagleRider close at 3 pm on Saturdays, whereas Rent This Bike was happy to accommodate pick up and drop-offs from 7 am to 7 pm any day.

-On my first day with the MT09 I pointed the bike South and explored Tamborine Mountain, the holiday and surfing mecca that is the Gold Coast and then the inland mountain areas of Springbrook and Beechmont before return back to my hotel in Brisbane.
+On my first day with the MT09, I pointed the bike South and explored Tamborine Mountain, the holiday and surfing Mecca that is the Gold Coast and then the inland mountain areas of Springbrook and Beechmont before returning back to my hotel in Brisbane.
 The route took in many hill climbs, with twisty hairpins leading to great lookouts.
-Tamborine North was a particularly quaint hill top village well worth a pitstop for coffee.
-The ride down to Springbrook, although a dead end route, led to some stunning views of high mountain waterfalls.
+Tamborine North was a particularly quaint hilltop village well worth a pitstop for coffee.
+The ride down to Springbrook, although a dead-end route, led to some stunning views of high mountain waterfalls.
 Take care on the hairpins turns, many are a single car width, some wooden bridges and there’s much loose gravel about.
 I definitely appreciated the traction control on the MT09 on a few bends.

 After a day in the saddle of the MT09, I was dead impressed, it really does live up to all the fuss.
-So much fun with all it’s torque on tap, yet an ease and joy to ride.
-The only real complaint I could pin to it, is the seat which is just not that comfortable for a long days riding.
+So much fun with all its torque on tap, yet an ease and joy to ride.
+The only real complaint I could pin to it, is the seat which is just not that comfortable for a long day riding.

-Enjoy these snaps.
-The write up of my second day’s route will follow shortly.
+Enjoy these snaps from my MT09 motorcycle rental.
+The write up of my second day’s route can be found here.